odoo/owl/doc/qweb.md

 Notes:

 - more information on animations are available [here](animations.md).
-- the value for `t-transition` must be a single class name.
-Owl does not support more than one transition on a single node.
+- Owl does not support more than one transition on a single node, so the `t-transition` expression must be a single value (i.e. no space allowed)

 ### `t-mounted` directive